music4dance/music4dance/m4d/Client/README.md

 ## TodoNext
 - Optimize how we're loading third party components
 - Refactor?
 Can we put stuff further down in the dance heirarchy
-- Get tempo info dynamically from the server
 - Make click action on dance configurable (use a slot?)
 - Manual tempo entry: Consider making MPM/BMP symetrical + enable mini-phrase/other phrases?
 - Should we enable all (or some of) the parameters we had in the old control